 - 28. Compass: Shows the orientation of the device.
-The source of this datum (GPS, electronic compass or 'automatic') may be set from 'menu > Settings > Off-road > Bearing'. - 29.
+The source of this datum (GPS, electronic compass or 'automatic') may be set from 'menu > Settings > Off-road > Bearing'.
+When current GPS position is inside radius of a waypoint, waypoint name will appear.
+If waypoint has an associated file, it can be reproduced clicking on its name (+info) - 29.
 Currently Recorded Track: If the present track is being recorded, we can see its trace marks behind us. - 30.
 Guide line (waypoint direction/track): Joins your present position to the place you are heading for (track or next waypoint) - 31.
 Next waypoint - 32.
 Loaded Track - 33.
 GOTO arrow: Direction on which the next waypoint is.
 When following a track, it will indicate its direction (see Off-road navigation). - 34.
 Track name / Next Waypoint: Name of the next waypoint or the track being followed. - 35.
 Loaded route - 36.
 Pan/Rotate map: Choose between two types of movements: - a.
 Panning: you may move along the map without changing orientation in order to see some new parts.